Module Guide – Recording Techniques

 2. Introduction to the Module

 Recording Techniques is a module aimed at the aspiring musician rather than the recording engineer.
 By working on a number of creative projects, students learn to use computer software for recording, editing, sound-processing and sequencing.
-Students will learn how to use microphones and will be shown how important their placement is relative to a particular sound source.
+Students will also learn how to use microphones and will be shown how important their placement is relative to a particular sound source.
 They will learn about the different approaches to recording that are demanded by particular musical situations, including the special situation of recording the human voice.
 Multi-tracking, editing and post-production techniques such as normalising, compression and gates will be examined as tools to enhance the quality of recordings made in different situations.
 Students will be able to work collaboratively by forming and recording their own musical ensembles, with the intention of realising particular recording scenarios.

 Assessment is via a portfolio consisting of two main tasks, each defined by a specific musical goal.
 Each task will be appraised by the extent to which students have chosen techniques (of microphone placement, recording, editing, sound processing and mastering) appropriate to the musical goal.

-3. Intended Learning Outcomes
+3. Learning Outcomes and Outline Delivery

 Anglia Ruskin modules are taught on the basis of intended learning outcomes and on successful completion of the module, you will be expected to be able to demonstrate you have met those outcomes.